 Keep it Away from Doors and Windows

-To prevent emissions from drifting indoors, always place your portable generator as far as possible away from doors and windows.
+To prevent emissions from drifting indoors, always place your portable generator at least 20 ft.
+(6.1m) from occupied spaces.

 Point Fumes in a Different Direction

-Since portable generators sit in one place and run for an extended time, it's important to place it downwind and point the engine exhaust away from any nearby people.
+Since portable generators sit in one place and run for an extended time, it's important to point the engine exhaust away from any home or occupied space.

 If You Feel Symptoms, Leave Right Away

 Very high levels of carbon monoxide can cause victims to lose conscious quickly.
-If you experience symptoms, don't attempt to turn off the portable generator before moving to fresh air.
+So if you experience symptoms, don't attempt to turn off the generator before moving to fresh air and getting medical help.

 Before using your portable generator, follow the instructions in your operator's manual.